Explore more blogs

 Nerd Mr Butter

-👀 What it looks like: Typically one or two pages long, donation request letters allow you to connect with your potential donor, spell out your fundraising needs, and describe the benefits of donating—all in one nice, neat package.
-You can send your request via direct mail, email, or both.
+👀 What it looks like: Typically one or two pages long, a donation request letter allows you to connect with a potential donor, make a direct ask, and highlight the benefits of giving—all in one neatly packaged message.
+You can make your request via direct mail, email, or both.

-💌 Who can send: All kinds of groups write donation letters, from churches sending out their annual fundraising plea to sports teams requesting corporate sponsorship from local business owners.
-You can use a donation request letter to notify supporters of a fundraising event, ask for online donations, or build a donor base for an upcoming program activity.
+💌 Who can send: All kinds of groups write donation letters, from churches making requests to their congregation to sports teams seeking corporate sponsorships.
+Use a donation request letter to notify supporters of a fundraising event, ask for online donations, or build a donor base for an upcoming program activity.

-⭐ Benefits of sending: Although more formal than other kinds of fundraising requests like an in-person chat or a Facebook post, donation letters still pack a punch.
-Even better, donors can take their time considering your appeal.
-They don’t feel put on the spot like they might with an in-person or phone donation request.
+⭐ Benefits of sending: Although more formal than other types of fundraising, donation letters still pack a punch.
+Plus, donors don’t feel put on the spot like they might with an in-person request.
 Just don’t forget to follow up!

 When to send a letter asking for donations

 You can write a donation request letter to raise money, build awareness, or request items for a silent auction or fundraising event.
-More popular corporate sponsors get an incredibly high volume of requests for donations.
-In these instances, they'll post an online form on their website, where you will fill out predetermined fields.
-Other times, you’ll build your donation request from scratch—kind of like a cold call.
+Large corporate sponsors receive a high volume of requests for donations, so many post an online form on their website where you will fill out predetermined fields.
+Other times, you’ll build your donation request from scratch—like a cold call.

 Here are a few examples of when to send a donation request: